aws-samples/single-stage-aws-iam-identity-center-pipeline/README.md

 ## Pipeline Overview

-This is a typical Terraform pipeline, except that the main files (`permission_sets_auto.tf` and `assignments_auto.tf`) are generated dynamically from source JSON files.
+This is a typical Terraform pipeline, except that the main files (`permission_sets_auto.tf` and `assignments_auto.tf`) are generated dynamically from source JSON/YAML files.

 ## Resolve/Plan Action Deep Dive

-This solution is abstracted so that day-to-day management only requires updating the JSON files.
+This solution is abstracted so that day-to-day management only requires updating the JSON/YAML files.
 However, the underlying Python and Terraform actually resolves the data and applies it to the environment.

 ### Validate Policy

 This checks every custom policy attached to permission sets and flags any overly permissive policies and common anti-patterns (eg. `iam:PassRole` with a wildcard Resource).
 These findings should be resolved prior to merging code to `main`.
 Note that this check does not flag overly permissive _managed_ policies (eg. `AdministratorAccess`) is typically indicative of an over-permissioned role, but will not be flagged.

-### Validate JSON syntax
+### Validate JSON/YAML syntax

 The `iam_identitycenter_validation.py` script is called as part of the `resolve_permission_sets_and_assignments.py` script.
-The validation script will check for any syntactical errors in the JSON files, and unsupported configurations (like two permission sets with the same name).
+The validation script will check for any syntactical errors in the JSON/YAML files, and unsupported configurations (like two permission sets with the same name).
 The script will fail if there is an invalid syntax detected.

 ### Resolve/Transform Data